Migrating Servers Across AZs on Huawei Cloud

 - Click OK.
 After the discovery task is created, the task center page is displayed, and MgC starts to automatically discover servers in the selected regions selected in step 4.

-- If the task succeeds, return to the Source Resources page and view the list of discovered source resources.
+- If the task succeeds, return to the Source Resources page and view the list of discovered source resources and their details.

 - If the task fails, click the task name to view the data source that fails to be collected.
 Hover over to the collection status to view the failure cause.